Irish geneology: not a Science but an Art

 Instead, it's an Art.
 Capital A. Use an 'a' instead of an 'o'.

 I hope this helps.
-If it doesn't, and you find you continue to mis-spell it, you better bookmark this page because it's the only place on the web where you'll find a link to the Irish Geneology Toolkit Home page!
+If it doesn't, and you find you continue to mis-spell it, you better bookmark this page because it's the only place on the web where you'll find a link to the Irish GeneOlogy Toolkit Home page!